Our Church Academy -

 In addition, our Children’s worship leaders ( Year 6s) plan and lead children’s worship every week .
 They also recognise children for joining in with children’s worship , sharing ideas and demonstrating our values.

 We have special worship services to celebrate Harvest, Remembrance, Advent, Lent, Easter and the Year 6 Leavers Service.
-In addition to these, we hold class class worships each term where the whole class prepares and delivers a worship encapsulating the Christian value for that term.
+We visit our local churches for Christmas nativity services and our end of year leavers service.
+In addition to these, we hold class family class worships each term where the whole class plans, prepares and delivers a worship encapsulating the Christian value for that term.
 These are presented to the whole school and parents are invited to join us.
 It is an excellent opportunity for family members to join a worship and share in bible readings, stories, song and prayers.

 Our Christian values

 Each term, we have a focus on a different Christian value which is used in our classrooms and our worships .In each classroom there is a display to remind all children and staff of the value for the term.
 The values are embedded and taught explicitly through our Collective Worship time, but they are also embedded across our curriculum.

 Children have regular opportunities to reflect on each value and to develop an understanding of the value in action.
 We believe these values are empowering our pupils to develop their characters and grow empathy and respect for others.
 They develop their spirituality.
 The values help to guide them in personal development as effective learners and good citizens.

 Our Hall display showing the values being taught each term which can be referred to by all staff as reminders.